 When looking around for a Stedi ST4K review I found plenty of positive vibes, so the choice was made, and we had a good look through the Stedi Lights range.

 I wanted to steer away from spot lights, whether halogen, LED or HID, so a light bar was the obvious choice.
 Stedi Driving Lights have a great reputation too, but I was wary of blocking any further air flow through the radiator, so the light bar mounted up high seemed a better option.

 Flicking through their website, I noticed you could get bars all the way up to 50 inch, and knowing that the WA regulations for light bar mounting positions had been amended a few months ago, allowing you to mount them legally on the roof I was in a pretty good position.

-I ended up buying a 42 inch ST4K light bar, which comes with the harness to wire it up, and I purchased an anti theft kit, which comes with 2 special nuts and two sockets to suit, to undo them.
+I ended up buying a 42 inch ST4K Stedi light bar, which comes with the harness to wire it up, and I purchased an anti theft kit, which comes with 2 special nuts and two sockets to suit, to undo them.
 Keen to see an honest Stedi Light Bar Review?
 Keep reading!